NHL-P2-INF2-DP/netflix-clone/README.md

 - To add new env variables, add them to the `.env.example` file and head over to `@/lib/env.ts` to add them to the `EnvSchema`. this will allow you to access them in your app in a type-safe manner.

+## Documentation

+The ERD for this project can be found in the [documentation/erd.md](https://github.com/NHL-P2-INF2-DP/netflix-clone/tree/main/documentation/erd.md) file.

+The routes for this project can be found in the [documentation/routes.md](https://github.com/NHL-P2-INF2-DP/netflix-clone/tree/main/documentation/routes.md) file.

 ## Deployment

 To deploy this project using Docker Compose, follow these steps: